 Admission to the Philosophy Honors Programs

-Ordinarily students will be nominated for membership in the Honors Programs during first semester junior year, although exceptions will be granted in unusual circumstances.
+Students will be nominated for membership in the Honors Programs in fall of the junior year.
 Ordinarily, students in the top 15% of Philosophy GPA’s will be nominated.
 In addition, members of the Philosophy Faculty may nominate students whom they deem to be especially worthy.
 Invitations to the Perspectives Honors track will be extended by the Director of the Perspectives Program, and to the History of Philosophy Honors track by the Director of Undergraduate Studies, both in consultation with the Philosophy Department’s Undergraduate Program Committee.
-The two tracks are as follows:
+The two honors programs are as follows:

-In addition, Honors students will participate in the Senior History of Philosophy Honors seminar in the fall semester, and register for a Senior Thesis Directed Readings course with her or his advisor in the spring semester of the senior year.
-Students will be expected to complete a thesis of approximately 75–100 pages by the end of the spring semester of their senior year and are encouraged to undertake an Advanced Independent Research project where possible.
+Honors students will participate in the Senior Philosophy Honors seminar in the fall semester of senior year, and register for a Philosophy Honors Thesis course with an advisor in the spring semester.
+Students will be expected to complete a thesis of approximately 50–75 pages by the end of the senior year.
+Seminar meetings and social events also provide intellectual community for honors program participants.

-Students selected for the Perspectives Honors Major track will complete all four of the 2-semester Perspectives courses:
+Students in the Perspectives Honors Major track are drawn from Perspectives majors who complete all four of the 2-semester Perspectives courses: